itdeptjamiat/a/rules.md

 - ❌ No custom navigation bars - use standard Expo Router layouts
 - ❌ No direct WebView usage without proper error handling
 - ❌ No payment processing without secure WebView implementation

+#### Screen Management Patterns:
+- ❌ No direct SafeAreaView usage - must use ScreenWrapper
+- ❌ No manual KeyboardAvoidingView - use ScreenWrapper keyboardAvoidingView prop
+- ❌ No inline safe area handling - use ScreenWrapper props
+- ❌ No custom screen wrapper components - use centralized ScreenWrapper

 ---